 Go Over Pros and Cons of Credit Cards

 Credit cards are a great thing; they offer you to pay the balance by next month’s due date, can offer protection instead of having your bank account wiped out if you are a victim of fraud, and they offer rewards points.
 Rewards can come in the form of points that you can redeem for restaurant and retail gift cards, or you could even receive a lump sum check to you once a year like Costco does, that you can use in their store and have any of the difference given back to you in cash.
+You can even use the rebate at their gas stations on-site.
+Fortunately, Costco gas hours are generous considering you might be waiting awhile to hit one of their pumps.
 Explaining these pros, along with the rather huge con that credit cards require a significant amount of financial discipline is great to be taught at a young age to spend what you have.

 A good way to keep yourself in check on the purchases you make is reviewing your bank and credit card statements as you receive them, going line by line to see what was necessary, and well, unnecessary.
 Have your children learn the importance of sticking to monthly expenses, and maybe if you see a pattern of say, eating out quite often, it could be a good learning opportunity that maybe you should start to eat at home more and watch the savings start to rise.